Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 Deserving forgiveness:

-As I was discussing in a post of mine on Instagram a time ago, I used to like a quote that says something like:
+As I was discussing in a post of mine on Instagram a while ago, I used to like a quote that says something like:

-Once you have made sense of what is going on or the reason behind people’s behaviors, it’s when you will be able to forgive.
+Once we’ve made sense of what is going on or the reason behind people’s behaviors, it’s when we’ll be able to forgive.
 Isn’t that so?
-Well, Good luck with that.
+Well, good luck with that.

 - The situation,